plu5/plu5.github.io/_notes/pers/good-films.md

 - Arrival (2016)
 - Don't Look Up (2021)
 - Anatomy of a Fall (2023)
+  + this film is very relatable to anyone learning french

 ## not sure about them but they affected me a lot
 - a league of their own